 29. Free activities for kids, everywhere, all the time.

-30. We have the Nutcracker, as well as the hip-hop Nutcracker, a 70s Nutcracker, a NYC-themed Nutcracker, etc., etc., etc.
+the Nutcracker, as well as the hip-hop Nutcracker, a 70s Nutcracker, a NYC-themed Nutcracker, etc., etc., etc.

 31. You’re already stressed about middle school and so is everybody else you know.
 (And parents who’ve been through the process are happy to share their stories.)

 32. Lessons of tolerance and diversity are woven into the fabric of our city.

 33. You made them here; they’ll make it anywhere.